 Often the best way to prove that you had a verbal contract if in fact you have no physical proof, is in the actions of the parties.
 Why did you deliver 1,000 widgets without a written deal?
 Not to be a nice guy of course, and as such, the logical conclusion is that you must have had a contract to sell the other party 1,000 widgets.

 Verbal contracts can be proven by actions, if not written words.

 Exceptions, Provisos, and the Fine Print

 Any verbal promise to perform a service that you agreed to is a valid contract.
-However, certain types of contracts must be in writing (called the “statute of frauds,”) and if the contract is not in writing it is not legally valid: Agreements to sell property or real estate for instance, IOUs, and any contract that can’t be completed in less than one year all fall under this rule.
+However, certain types of contracts must be in writing (called the “statute of frauds,”) and if the contract is not in writing it is not legally valid.
+For instance, agreements to sell property or real estate, IOUs, and any contract that can’t be completed in less than one year all fall under this rule.

-With those provisos in place (get it in writing next time!) there are a few guidelines to follow when making a verbal agreement to ensure that it doesn’t boil down to Your Word Against Their Word:
+With those provisos in place (get it in writing next time!) there are a few guidelines to follow when making a verbal agreement to ensure that it doesn’t boil down to “your word against theirs.”

 - Immediately archive and back up all secondary documents such as emails and text messages, quotes, faxes, written correspondence—everything.
 Even if you don’t have the terms of the agreement in writing, these documents could help you overcome the burden of proof